daijiong1977/news/docs/FILTERS.md

   - Prefer JPG/JPEG/WEBP; skip PNGs by default (PNG often used for logos/placeholders).
   - Exclude images whose download Content-Type is `image/png`.
   - Minimal bytes gate: require `>= 2000` bytes for preview downloads (used in quick previews); stricter runs use higher thresholds (common strict value: `>= 70000` bytes).
 These values are settable in code.
+    - Explicit image byte thresholds used by scripts and in code:
+      - Quick preview threshold: `min_image_bytes = 2000` (2KB) — used for fast previews where any reasonable image is acceptable.
+      - Batch/strict threshold: `min_image_bytes = 70000` (70KB) — used for batch collection and sport short-listing to prefer full-resolution article images.
+      - When selecting an image candidate the downloader also checks the HTTP `Content-Type` header and rejects `image/png`.
 - Srcset parsing: `_choose_best_from_srcset(srcset)` picks the largest width or highest density entry from a comma-separated srcset.
 - Scoring (present but used primarily for DB path): `_score_image_candidate()` scores preferred hosts (e.g., BBC's `ichef.bbci.co.uk`), same-origin images, and larger width markers; however preview downloads generally accept the first valid candidate following the preference order to avoid selecting unrelated large CDN assets.